rgehrsitz/lab_monitor/README.md

 ## Features

 ### Intelligent Context Escalation
 The AI can request additional historical data if needed for proper analysis.
-The system automatically fetches extended time windows when the model determines more context is necessary.
-You can control the maximum number of iterations via `openai.max_context_attempts`.
+Requests in a single round are coalesced per lab (largest window wins) and cumulative per-lab expansion is capped at 7 days to bound latency and cost.
+Control iterations via `openai.max_context_attempts`.

 Recommended values: 2–4.
 Higher values may increase latency and API usage without proportional benefit.